 Finding someone located in a Wyoming jail or prison is pretty straightforward.
 However, the processes are not the same.
-The Wyoming Department of Corrections has an inmate locator feature on their website.
-To find someone incarcerated in a state-run prison facility, simply follow the instructions below:
+The Wyoming Department of Corrections offender search feature gives the option to find someone incarcerated in a state-run prison facility, simply follow the instructions below:

 You may also try the Infotracer search tool when looking up inmate records, criminal histories, arrests, warrants, incarcerations, court cases, and more.

-The Wyoming prison system is relatively simple, with only a few different types of facilities and programs.
+The Wyoming state prison inmate locator system is relatively simple.
+The state prison is also simpe as it only has a few different types of facilities and programs.
 All state-run facilities and programs are overseen and operated by the Wyoming Department of Corrections and the state Governor.
 The Wyoming prison system consists of the following items:

 Wyoming has five state prisons that hold felons who have broken state laws.
 These facilities are run by the Wyoming Department of Corrections.
 There are no federal prisons on Wyoming soil.
 However, the state does have twenty-nine juvenile detention facilities to house youth offenders (below the age of 18) and thirteen county jails that hold pretrial detainees and recently arrested suspects.